djheery/neovim-config/README.md

 ## Note

 If you are new like I was, when cloning this repo it will break neovim because Packer trys to run the `after` folder before any of the dependencies are installed.
-So ensure you have packer installed, then rename the after folder to something like _after.
+So ensure you have packer installed, then rename the after folder to something like `_after`.

 This is to ensure it is not run on initial setup.
 Then call `:PackerSync` to install said the dependencies and you should be good to go